-Chapter 22 sets out the broad mitigation and management measures that are proposed to address the visual impacts of the Stage 1 development.
+Chapter 22 (Volume 2a) sets out the broad mitigation and management measures that are proposed to address the visual impacts of the Stage 1 development.
 These measures would also generally apply to the construction and operation of the long term development.

 Mitigation for future stages of development would be considered as part of any future design and approval process.
-A key consideration would be the mode of operation for the proposed airport which would have an impact on the visibility of overflight aircraft on different communities.
-Where appropriate, strategies to minimise visual impact of overflight aircraft would be considered.
+Key considerations would be final flight paths and modes of operation, which would have implications for the visibility of overflight aircraft on surrounding communities.
+Measures minimise visual impact of aircraft would be considered in this process.

-36.6.
-Summary of findings
+36.6 Summary of findings

-Future development of the areas surrounding the airport site through the Western Sydney Infrastructure Plan, the Western Sydney Employment Area and the South West Priority Growth Area, as well as the proposed South West Rail Link extension and Outer Sydney Orbital, would lead to a significant transition from an environment that is predominantly rural in character to one that has a more urban form.
+Future development of the areas surrounding the airport site through the Western Sydney Infrastructure Plan, the Western Sydney Employment Area and the South West and Western Sydney Priority Growth Areas, as well as the proposed South West Rail Link extension and Outer Sydney Orbital, would lead to a significant transition from an environment that is predominantly rural in character to one that has a more urban form.
 In general terms, this is expected to reduce the visual impact of the proposed airport development, including night-time lighting effects, as the proposed airport is integrated into the changing urban visual character of the area.